-The Tia Queta Restaurant offers authentic Mexican food at 4839 Del Ray Avenue in Bethesda, MD 20814.
+The Tia Queta Restaurant offers Mexican food at 4839 Del Ray Avenue in Bethesda, MD 20814.
 The restaurant is open for lunch and dinner.

 There are many Mexican restaurants in the Washington, D.C. area, but not many feature the food typical of Mexico.
 Tia Queta stands out from the bunch by providing dishes that may be found in the southern regions of Mexico away from the influences of Tex-Mex, California and New Mexico cuisines tailored for the American public.